Max51v2/BeatScrapper/README.md

 EN :
 If the text doesn't display properly, try to open it in the project and click on "Raw"

+WARNING :
+You should never run a PowerShell script until you have read it made sure it is safe to do so !

 I) Presentation
- This project's purpose is to export Beat Saber maps in a specified folder (you can see an exemple in the project).
+ This project's purpose is to export Beat Saber maps' songs in a specified folder (you can see an exemple in the project).
  You can choose if you want the cover or not to export it faster (without the cover : .egg |  with the cover : .mp4).
  This script only runs on windows.